blackprotoss/GSDM/README.md

 ## Citation

-Formal Citation will be made available soon.
+The formal Citation will be made available soon.